sokil/php-list/README.md

 }
 ```

-## Priority List
+## Priority Map

-Priority list allows you to specify priority of items and
+Priority map allows you to specify priority of items and
 iterate through this list in order to priority.

 Add elements to list with priority: